New Orleans protesters pull down bust, throw it in river

 Two people who were driving the trucks transporting the bust were apprehended by police and taken to police headquarters, authorities said.
 Their names were not given in the statement.

-The police did not identify the bust but local media identified it as a bust of John McDonogh.
+The police did not identify the bust but it was of John McDonogh.

-Video on social media showed dozens of people surrounding the bust which sat on a pedestal while some people pulled on a rope tied to the bust and another hit it.
+Video on social media showed dozens of people surrounding the bust which sat on a pedestal while some people pulled on a rope tied to the bust and another hit it with what appears to be a skateboard.
 As the bust tilts and then crashes to the ground the crowd cheers.
 Another video posted on social media shows a crowd watching as the bust is rolled down the rocky banks of the Mississippi River and into the water.

 Mayor LaToya Cantrell said in a tweet that the city “rejects vandalism and destruction of City property.
 It is unlawful.”